geotrip/AtollIslandsInGEE/README.md

 ### Graphing the results

 GEE has a robust [charting tools](https://developers.google.com/earth-engine/charts) which can very useful for displaying data with a temporal component, as is the case here.
-To produce a timeseries, create lists that call the area value for the chosen classes for every classification.
-This includes the total_land value calaculated eailier.
+To produce a time series, create lists that call the area value for the chosen classes for every classification.
+This includes the total_land value calculated earlier.

 ```Javascript
 var vegGraph = [area9901.get('1'), area0203.get('1'), area0406.get('1'), area0710.get('1'), area1113.get('1'), area14.get('1'), area15.get('1'), area16.get('1'), area17.get('1')];